Amir-Shamsi/SpAlgo/README.md

 * [Python v3.10](https://www.python.org/downloads/release/python-3100/)

 ## License
-This project is under BST license read it [here](https://github.com/Amir-Shamsi/SpAlgo/blob/master/LICENSE):
+This project is under MIT license read it [here](https://github.com/Amir-Shamsi/SpAlgo/blob/master/LICENSE):
 ```
-All rights reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal
 in the Software without restriction, including without limitation the rights